Cubism

 The movement was pioneered by Pablo Picasso and Georges Braque, and joined by Jean Metzinger, Albert Gleizes, Robert Delaunay, Henri Le Fauconnier, Juan Gris, and Fernand Léger.
 One primary influence that led to Cubism was the representation of three-dimensional form in the late works of Paul Cézanne.
 A retrospective of Cézanne's paintings was held at the Salon d'Automne of 1904, current works were displayed at the 1905 and 1906 Salon d'Automne, followed by two commemorative retrospectives after his death in 1907.

-In France, offshoots of Cubism developed, including Orphism, abstract art and later Purism.
-The impact of Cubism was far-reaching and wide-ranging.
-In France and other countries Futurism, Suprematism, Dada, Constructivism, Vorticism, De Stijl and Art Deco developed in response to Cubism.
+In France, offshoots of Cubism developed, Suprematism, Dada, Constructivism, Vorticism, De Stijl and Art Deco developed in response to Cubism.
 Early Futurist paintings hold in common with Cubism the fusing of the past and the present, the representation of different views of the subject pictured at the same time or successively, also called multiple perspective, simultaneity or multiplicity, while Constructivism was influenced by Picasso's technique of constructing sculpture from separate elements.
 Other common threads between these disparate movements include the faceting or simplification of geometric forms, and the association of mechanization and modern life...

 Source: Wikipedia